ivan5355/NYC-Scout/README.md

 ## Supported Queries

+### Event Queries
 - "What concerts are in Brooklyn this weekend?"
 - "Any parades in Manhattan?"
 - "Events in Queens tomorrow"
 - "Show me festivals in December"
+- "Free yoga classes in Central Park"
+- "Art exhibitions this month" *(uses web search if not in local data)*

+### Restaurant Queries
 - "Best sushi in Manhattan"
 - "Any cheap pizza spots in Brooklyn?"
+- "Italian restaurants near Times Square"
+- "Vegan options in Williamsburg"
+- "Top-rated steakhouses" *(uses web search if not in database)*

+### Other Queries (Rejected)
+- "What's the weather like today?"
+- "Tell me about the Statue of Liberty"
+- "Who is the president?"
+*(Bot will respond: "I'm sorry, I can only help you find restaurants and events in NYC...")*

 ## API Endpoints